Azure-Samples/ctfd-azure-paas/README.md

 * Infrastructure as Code with [Azure Bicep][bicep].
 * High scale that meets different team sizes with [Azure App Service Web App for Containers][app-service].
-* Backend database and cache provided with Azure PaaS [Database for MariaDB][mariadb] and [Cache for Redis][redis].
+* Backend database and cache provided with Azure PaaS [Database for MySQL][mysql] and [Cache for Redis][redis].
 * Secrets management using [Azure Key Vault][keyvault].
 * Log Management with [Azure Log Analytics][log-analytics].
 * Adjustable level of network isolation: The solution can be provisioned either with or without virtual network.
 Private networking is provided using [Private Endpoints][private-endpoint] and [App Service VNet Integration][vnet-integration].
-* Custom CTFd container image built and hosted on [Azure Container Registry][container-registry] with certificates to allow TLS connectivity to [Azure Database for MariaDB][mariadb].
+* Custom CTFd container image built and hosted on [Azure Container Registry][container-registry] with certificates to allow TLS connectivity to [Azure Database for MySQL][mysql].
-  * The image is based off the community CTFd image layered with the certificate required to communicate with Azure [Database for MariaDB over TLS](https://learn.microsoft.com/en-us/azure/mariadb/concepts-ssl-connection-security).
+  * The image is based off the community CTFd image layered with the certificate required to communicate with Azure [Database for MySQL over TLS](https://learn.microsoft.com/en-us/azure/mysql/single-server/how-to-configure-ssl).

 ## Getting Started